+Input file: standard input

+Output file: standard output

+Time limit: $3 \ seconds$

-Time limit: 3 seconds Memory limit: 256 MB
+Memory limit: $256 \mathrm{~MB}$

-Someone standing on the earth throws the ball having radius 10 cm in some direction and with some angle (not less than 45 degrees) from the ground.
+Someone standing on the earth throws the ball having radius 10 cm in some direction and with an angle of 45 degrees from the ground.
 The velocity of the ball is 100 m/sec.
 There is a shooter who wants to hit the ball.
 He stands at some point on the earth.
 The distance between the shooter and the centre of the ball is 1050 meters.
 This distance is quite large so the shooter can not see how the ball moves.
 The shooter never moves.

-In this problem problem we consider that the earth is flat, the shooter is a material point, and the acceleration of gravity is 9.80665 m/sec.
+In this problem problem we consider that the earth is flat, the shooter is a material point, and the acceleration of gravity is $9.80665 \text{ m/sec}^2$ .

 For convenience the shooter mentally draws a rectangular coordinate target in the following way.
 Target is located between the shooter and the ball in the plane that is perpendicular to the line connecting the position of the shooter and the centre of the ball (at the starting moment of time).
 This plane is located at the distance of 50 m from the shooter.
 The target is 1000 m high and 2000 m wide.
 This target is located on the ground and its lower edge is symmetric relative to the line connecting the shooter and the centre of the ball.
-There is a Cartesian coordinate system introduced on this target as follows: the upper left corner (when viewed from the shooter) has coordinates (-1000, 1000), and the lower right one - (1000, 0).
+There is a Cartesian coordinate system introduced on this target as follows: the upper left corner (when viewed from the shooter) has coordinates (-1000, 1000), and the lower right one -(1000, 0).